Sandwich Attack

 Where attacks occur:

 Public Mempools: Bitcoin and Ethereum expose pending transactions.
-Obvious target.

-DEXs: Any DEX with public mempool vulnerable.
+DEXs: Any DEX with a public mempool is vulnerable.

-Bridges: Some bridge transactions vulnerable.
+Bridges: Some bridge transactions are vulnerable.

-Most DeFi transactions vulnerable to sandwich attacks.
+Most DeFi transactions are vulnerable to sandwich attacks.

 Sandwich Attack Defenses